CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Introduction

 To this end, this paper introduces a novel \textbf{Co}llaborative \textbf{LLM}-based \textbf{NAS} framework (CoLLM-NAS) that leverages synergistic interactions between two complementary LLMs to efficiently discover high-performing architectures for two-stage NAS.
-Concretely, we design three key components: (1) A stateful Navigator LLM that provides search strategies through dynamic refinement, leveraging iterative evaluation feedback and historical trajectory analysis.
-(2) A stateless Generator LLM that synthesizes high-quality architectures according to these strategies.
-(3) A Coordinator module that manages inter-LLM communication, validates legality, evaluates performance, and maintains an architecture archive.
-At its core, \ours~employs a collaborative framework where the Navigator and Generator LLMs work in concert, guiding the search with dual knowledge sources, {\textit{i.e.,}} LLMs' inherent architectural prior and progressive insights learned from iterative feedback and historical trajectory.
+Concretely, we design three key components: (1) A stateful \textit{Navigator LLM} that provides search strategies through dynamic refinement, leveraging iterative evaluation feedback and historical trajectory analysis.
+(2) A stateless \textit{Generator LLM} that synthesizes high-quality architectures according to these strategies.
+(3) A \textit{Coordinator} module that orchestrates inter-LLM communication, validates architectural legality, evaluates candidate performance, and maintains an architecture archive.
+At its core, \ours~employs a collaborative framework where the \textit{Navigator} and \textit{Generator LLMs} work in concert, guiding the search with dual knowledge sources, {\textit{i.e.,}} LLMs' inherent architectural prior and progressive insights learned from iterative feedback and historical trajectory.
 The stateful-stateless design further enhances the exploration-exploitation balance.
-Extensive experimental results demonstrate that our method can be applied to various two-stage NAS methods across diverse search spaces, consistently outperforming baselines under different resource constraints while significantly reducing search costs.
+Extensive experimental results demonstrate that our method can be applied to various two-stage NAS methods across diverse search spaces, consistently outperforming baselines under different resource constraints while significantly reducing search costs by 4--10$\times$.
+As shown in \cref{fig:tradeoff}, architectures discovered by \ours~achieve superior FLOPs-accuracy trade-off compared to those from state-of-the-art NAS methods on ImageNet.

 The main contributions of this work are as follows: \begin{itemize} \item We present a novel collaborative LLM-based NAS framework, \ours, to enhance two-stage NAS with knowledge-guided search.
-To our knowledge, this is the first work integrating LLMs and two-stage NAS. \item We propose three key components: a Navigator LLM to provide adaptive search strategies, a Generator LLM to synthesize high-quality architectures, and a Coordinator module to orchestrate LLMs' interaction and workflow management. \item Experiments demonstrate that our approach enhances various two-stage NAS methods across diverse search spaces both in performance and efficiency, achieving new SOTA results on ImageNet while outperforming existing LLM-based NAS methods and conventional search algorithms on NAS-Bench-201. \end{itemize}
+To our knowledge, this is the first work integrating LLMs with two-stage NAS. \item We propose three key components: a stateful \textit{Navigator LLM} to provide adaptive search strategies, a stateless \textit{Generator LLM} to synthesize high-quality architectures, and a \textit{Coordinator} module to orchestrate LLMs' interactions and manage evaluation processes. \item Experiments demonstrate that \ours~surpasses existing NAS methods across diverse search spaces both in performance and efficiency, achieving new SOTA results while reducing search costs significantly. \end{itemize}